Plan and Promise (Year 3 began January 7, 2018)

 A men's study meets in Room 104; a women's study takes place in Room 103.
 Both groups are going through Plan and Promise (see above).

 For students who have completed the Fellows Program, we offer a 16-18 week course on Biblical interpretation.
 It meets weekly and requires 3-5 hours of reading and working through Biblical texts, taking into account cultural and literary context and seeking appropriate application to today’s world.
 Contact Pastor Nate if you are interested.
-Classes are limited to 8 and space is limited.
+Classes are capped at 8 people and space is limited.